qTeePie/audit-uniswap-v2/audit/notes/V2Pair/core/update.md

 **How does Uniswap's `_update()` make sure that users can swap tokens — without breaking the `x * y = k` formula?**

+### Visibility

+The function is private, meaning it can only be called within the same contract.

 ### Parameters

 `_update` takes four parameters.
 These can be separated into two logical groups: